micmejia/bible-dump/AMPC/Galatians/Gal 6.md

 But let every person carefully scrutinize _and_ examine _and_ test his own conduct _and_ his own work.
-He can then have the personal satisfaction _and_ joy of doing something commendable [[^c]in itself alone] without [resorting to] boastful comparison with his neighbor.
+He can then have the personal satisfaction _and_ joy of doing something commendable [in itself alone] without [resorting to] boastful comparison with his neighbor.